 Calathea Roseopicta 'Corona' Prayer Plant

 'Corona' is one of the most popular among the named varieties in the Calathea genus.
 Its handsome markings and colors make it easy to see why.
 Broad, silvery-green leaves taper to a point and are edged with a wide band of dark green.
-Even reddish-color mid-rib is distinctive on each leaf.
+Even the reddish-color midrib is distinctive on each leaf.

 New leaves are curled as they emerge, showing their purplish red undersides.
 And like its family members, this tropical foliage plant folds its leaves at night as hands in prayer.

-Display Ideas: Group calatheas with other humidity-loving plants, such as bromeliads and ferns.
+Display Ideas: Group Calatheas with other humidity-loving plants, such as bromeliads and ferns.
 Or show off a single plant by placing it on a pedestal plant stand.

-Caring for Calathea Roseopicta
+Caring for Calathea Roseopicta 'Corona'

-The secret to keeping it happy is to provide high humidity.
+The secret to keeping Calatheas happy is to provide high humidity.
 Brown leaf tips indicate the air is too dry.
 Do anything you can to keep the relative humidity above 50%.
 Place it on a humidity tray or use a room humidifier.
 Calatheas also love to be misted with rainwater.

 Repot in spring to give it fresh potting mix.
 Use a pot only 1-2 inches larger -- this prayer plant likes to be slightly pot-bound.
 Keep the crown of the plant at the same soil level as it was before.
 Need a new container?
 Check out stylish, new house plant pots here.